cartoonist/suffixtree/README.md

 # Suffix tree library
-A Python implementation of suffix tree.
+A Python (Python3) implementation of suffix tree.
 The suffix tree is constructed by Ukkonen's algorithm.

 ## Installation
-You can install the library using `pip`:
+You can install the library using `pip` (`pip3`):

     pip install suffixtree